 This is a podcast being run by Seth Showalter, LCSW.
 The show believes in each individual's lived experience and provides a platform to share.

 Many thanks to the contributions of previous cohosts Michelle Collins, PK Langley, Kyla Furey, Chris Conley and Kaye Loni Shields.

 We‘ve got a Google voice number available.
 Call and leave us a message.
 You never know, you may end up on a future episode.

 Call and leave a voicemail OR send us a text:

 Mental Health Uncovered Podcast has a Facebook community.
 The goal is to provide a safe place to talk, process, and learn about things you can do to take steps forward as well as processing the show.
 Click the link to join:

 Seth Showalter is a single gay man who is the proud father of a lively cat by the name of Lizzie.
 He obtained a Bachelors of Social Work from the University of Missouri-Columbia, a Masters in Social Work from Missouri State University and a Masters in Healthcare Administration from Webster University.
 He is a Licensed Clinical Social Worker in the state of Missouri.
-He works as a Triage Clinician Lead at a Behavioral Health Crisis Center in the Central Region of Missouri.
+He works as a Clinical Supervisor and Therapist in the Central Region of Missouri.
 Seth has experience with Clinical Consultation, Training, Onboarding, Utilization Management, Care Management and Crisis Intervention.
 Seth is passionate about providing support and believes that everyone deserves to be heard.